Bo0sted/SimpleUsefulTimer/README.md

 # SimpleUsefulTimer

-_I made this timer with ease of use and simplicity in mind.
-Default settings shown in the picture._
+**I made this timer with ease of use and simplicity in mind.
+Default settings shown in the picture.**

-**Default Keybinds:**
-Number 1 = Pause/Resume timer
-Number 2 = Reset timer

 **Program Features and Behavior:**
 - Always stays on top of other programs